jpmorganchase/salt-ds/.changeset/curly-lies-wave.md

 "@salt-ds/ag-grid-theme": patch
 ---

-Ag Grid Theme - remove override. set config correctly to wrap header text
+Removed custom CSS styling for wrapping text in header cells when `autoHeaderHeight` is enabled.
+If you want to wrap text you should use `wrapHeaderText`.